mrbrant89/wokedissident/_posts/2025/04/2025-04-21-reagan-to-biden-immigration.md

     </tbody>
   </table>
   <figcaption>
-    U.S. immigration: more Kafka than Ellis Island.
+    U.S. immigration: more Black Mirror than Ellis Island.
 You don’t need luck.
 You need money, connections, or a miracle.
 Sources: <a href="https://www.uscis.gov">USCIS</a>, <a href="https://www.migrationpolicy.org">MPI</a>
   </figcaption>
 </figure>